riverita16/Borealis/README.md

  No idea what this is gonna be

 ## Ideas?
-- **Spotify API** application to create radio
+- **Spotify API** application to create visual radio
   - User enters one song that is used to find similar songs and artists
   - Create queue and Spotify music player
-  - User can up/down vote a song and the queue adjusts
+  - User can down vote a song and the queue adjusts
+  - Add to library functionality?

   - For **front-end**:
     - Show album art and audio visualization